YorkEarwaker/Electrical-Engineering/rpi-z/README.md

 ```

 ### Prerequisites
-Requirement for a serial communication program on Dell Ubuntu laptop to communicate via USB tty serial cable, USB to UART connection, with RPi Zero 2 W .
+Requirement for a serial communication program on Dell Ubuntu laptop to communicate via USB TTL serial cable, USB to UART connection, with RPi Zero 2 W .

 Hardware - USB to UART connection, one of the items below
 * USB to TTL Serial Cable for Raspberry Pi [WS](https://thepihut.com/products/usb-to-ttl-serial-cable-debug-console-cable-for-raspberry-pi), The Pi Hut,
 * A N Other cable or device for USB to UART connectivity, Caution! requires 3V to RPi Zero 2 W via GPIO pin UART connection, so likely have to use resistors and a bread board to pull down to 3V .

-### Connect RPi Zero 2 W to USB tty serial cable
+### Connect RPi Zero 2 W to USB TTL serial cable
 * Scenario one/Scenario twoS
 TBD